 George Bryan Brummell, better known as “Beau” Brummell, was born in 1778 in London.
 His middle class family raised him to be a gentleman and the young Brummell attended Eton followed by a year in Oxford, where he left his mark both with his wit and his sartorial skills.

 The young man, by now a close friend of the Prince, was meeting all the right people and moving in all the right circles.
-Some might argue that he was a celebrity of the Regency Era, charming everyone with his words and looks but somewhat lacking in substance.
-Regardless, his contribution to fashion is undeniable: his usual attire consisted of a fitted dark coat, starched white linen shirt and full-length trousers, which were quite an innovation for high society which up until then favoured knee breeches and stockings.
-Many consider Brummell’s combination the precursor of the modern suit.
+He was a celebrity of the Regency Era, charming everyone with his words and looks.
+Regardless, his contribution to fashion is undeniable: his usual attire consisted of a fitted dark coat, starched white linen shirt and full-length trousers, which were quite an innovation for high society that up until then favoured knee breeches and stockings.
+Many consider Brummell’s outfit the precursor of the modern suit.

 Brummell didn’t just influence the clothes men preferred.
 He was a big fan of personal hygiene, which was a novelty at the time, and he bathed, shaved and brushed his teeth regularly.
 Rather than wearing a wig, he exposed and styled his hair and he avoided excessive and unnecessary accessories, which was just what aristocrats needed as the fate of their French counterparts was never far from their minds.
 The noble gentlemen that he surrounded himself with were enchanted and couldn’t get enough of his advice.
 His impeccable style, manners and conversation made him the ultimate fashion icon and the model dandy.